Jon Berti Player Props: Marlins vs. Guardians

-On Friday, Jon Berti (.242 batting average in his past 10 games, with two doubles, a home run, two walks and six RBI) and the Miami Marlins play the Cleveland Guardians, whose starting pitcher will be Zach Plesac.
-First pitch is at 7:10 PM ET.
+On Saturday, Jon Berti (.242 batting average in his past 10 games, with two doubles, a home run, two walks and six RBI) and the Miami Marlins play the Cleveland Guardians, whose starting pitcher will be Shane Bieber.
+First pitch is at 3:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-5) against the Giants.
+In his last game he had a one-hit performance (1-for-5) against the Giants.

 Jon Berti Game Info & Props vs. the Guardians